annadidan13/active-zone/README.md

 # active-zone
-Project about the active rest in Kherson
+The project is about the active rest in Kherson